MaggieDaisy/Cocktails_and_Dreams/README.md

 > Deploying Locally

-Very important to notify is that project will not run locally without an env.py python file, which contains the following secret with their corresponding values: IP, PORT, MONGO_DBNAME, MONGO_URI, SECRET_KEY.
+Very important to notify is that project will not run locally without an env.py python file, which contains the following secret with their corresponding values:
+    - `"IP" : "0.0.0.0" `
+    - ` "PORT" : "5000" `
+    - ` "MONGO_DBNAME" : "name of the database" `
+    - ` "MONGO_URI" : "string accessed from MongoDB" `
+    - ` "SECRET_KEY" : "private secret key" `
 For security reasons about fragile data information, these details are not included in the repository.
 To make a clone please follow the steps below:
 - Log into GitHub and navigate to the Repositories tab.
 - Choose the desired repository and above the list of the files, click on the Code drop-down menu.
 - Copy the clone URL under the HTTPS tab.